 The steps of the project

 A lot remains to be done so as to make sure that the access to counselling and support for women and girls with disabilities becomes more barrier-free.
-The following steps and measures have already been taken or are planned in the context of the Access for All!-project.
+The following steps and measures were part of the Access for All!-project.

 - Counselling and support for counsellors in the women’s counselling centres